Trump orders more Iran sanctions as Saudi displays attack evidence

 “I have just instructed the Secretary of the Treasury to substantially increase sanctions on the country of Iran!” he wrote.

 Iran again denied involvement in the Sept.
-14 raids, which hit the world’s biggest crude processing facility and initially knocked out half of Saudi output.
-Responsibility was claimed by Yemen’s Iran-aligned Houthi group.
+14 raids, which hit the world’s biggest crude oil processing facility and initially knocked out half of Saudi output.
+Saudi Arabia is the world’s leading oil exporter.

+Responsibility was claimed by Yemen’s Iran-aligned Houthi group, which on Wednesday gave more details of the raid, saying it was launched from three sites in Yemen.

+In a remark that may further strain an already tense political atmosphere in the Gulf, the Houthis also said they had dozens of sites in the United Arab Emirates, Riyadh’s top Arab ally, listed as possible targets for attacks.

-In an attempt to support its assertion that Iran was responsible, Saudi Arabia displayed drone and missile debris it said was undeniable evidence of Iranian aggression.
+In an attempt to bolster its assertion that Iran was responsible, Saudi Arabia showed drone and missile debris it said amounted to undeniable evidence of Iranian aggression.

-A total of 25 drones and missiles were used in the attacks launched from Iran not Yemen, Defence Ministry spokesman Colonel Turki al-Malki told a news conference.”The attack was launched from the north and unquestionably sponsored by Iran,” he said, adding Iranian Delta Wing unmanned aerial vehicles (UAV) were used in addition to cruise missiles.
+A total of 25 drones and missiles were used in the attacks launched from Iran, not Yemen, Defence Ministry spokesman Colonel Turki al-Malki told a news conference.”The attack was launched from the north and unquestionably sponsored by Iran,” he said, adding Iranian Delta Wing unmanned aerial vehicles (UAV) were used in addition to cruise missiles.

-An investigation into where the attacks were launched from was still under way and the result would be announced at a later date, he said.
+An investigation into the origin of the attacks was still under way and the result will be announced at a later date, he said.

+The attack exposed gaps in Saudi air defences despite billions spent on Western military hardware.

-Proof of Iranian responsibility, and in particular firm evidence that it was launched from Iranian territory, could pressure Riyadh and Washington into a response.
+Proof of Iranian responsibility, and in particular firm evidence that the attack was launched from Iranian territory, could pressure Riyadh and Washington into a response.
 Both nations, however, were stressing the need for caution.

 Trump has said he does not want war and is coordinating with Gulf and European states.

-Saudi Arabia’s Crown Prince Mohammed bin Salman said the strike was a “real test of the global will” to confront subversion of the international order.
+Crown Prince Mohammed bin Salman, Saudi Arabia’s de facto ruler, said the strike was a “real test of the global will” to confront subversion of the international order.

 His envoy to London, Prince Khalid bin Bander, told the BBC the attack was “almost certainly” Iranian-backed: “We’re trying not to react too quickly because the last thing we need is more conflict in the region.”

-Iran dismissed the allegations.
+The Islamic Republic dismissed the allegations.

 “They want to impose maximum ... pressure on Iran through slander,” Iranian President Hassan Rouhani said.